How Much Does it Cost to Open a Donut Shop in Canada? [Donut Shop Startup Costs]

 12. Food Cost

-The cost to make one donut is, on average, only $0.12.
+The cost to make one donut is, on average, only $0.16.
 Talk about an opportunity to make some serious dough!
-Restaurants should prepare to spend anywhere from $5,000 to $25,000 on monthly food costs, or about 30% of their revenue on food items and supplies.
+Restaurants should prepare to spend about 30% of their revenue on food items and supplies.

 13. Staffing and Management

-Krispy Kreme has offered the same menu since the 1930s, and their methods can be taught to any new worker, but couture donuts like Saint Honoré require a more advanced pastry training program.
+Krispy Kreme has offered the same menu since the 1930s, and their methods can be taught to any new worker, but couture donuts require a more advanced pastry training program.

 Consider hiring a pastry chef or manager with experience in confections.
-Budget for 30% of revenue to go towards restaurant labor costs and staffing.
+Budget for 30% of revenue to go towards restaurant labour costs and staffing.

 Donut tell me you aren’t ready to get started…

 The world needs more donuts.
 Always.
 And it’s ready for your spin!
 Take these actionable steps and use cost estimates to finally put together a plan that’ll bring you closer to opening a new shop.

 A POS platform built to grow with your restaurant

 Is this article helpful?